shikharongithub/Quiz-Application---Navigus-Technology/Online-Quiz/README.md

-# adaptive learning platform - Quiz Application
+# Adaptive learning platform - Quiz Application
 (Level -1 )
 This Project is made by Shikhar Verma ( 1819213104 ) as the assignment module for Navigus Technologies Placement drive Round 2.